 1) Buffer: Buffer is a social media scheduling service.
 You can schedule your social updates to a variety of social networks through buffer at no time.
 The free version has limited uploads and social network facility but the paid version as they call it is “awesome”.
 It allows more networks and more bulk scheduling.
 Buffer allows you to check the performance of each update.

 3) Viral content buzz: Viral content buzz is a platform as Ann says that expands your reach beyond your social circles.
 It helps you get shares on Facebook, Twitter etc. from influential accounts or users on the platform.
 This way you have a wider audience to connect to.
-Viral content buzz can be an important social media tool and content marketing channel in 2016.
+Viral content buzz can be an important social media tool and content marketing channel.

 5) Meet Edgar: Meet Edgar is also a bulk scheduling and posting tool like buffer and HootSuite.
 It is relatively new and offers less functionality than the previous two.
 I am still to try my hands on this social media tool as it is in its invite only stage and I have signed up and yet to receive an invitation.

-Another must-have social media tool for social media enthusiasts and bloggers is the Sprout Social which is a nifty toolbox when it comes to social media management.
-Sprout social allows you to monitor brand keywords and delivers all your messages across all your profiles into one smart inbox.
-It has many more features and it worth trying out.
+Another must-have social media tool for social media enthusiasts and bloggers is the Sendible which is a nifty toolbox when it comes to social media management.
+Sendible allows you to manage client social media channels and schedule and monitor social media all in one dashboard.
+Checkout my Sendible review to get more details.

 Over to you,

-So readers, what is your social media of choice for 2015.
-I hope your doubts on which social media to use in 2015 is solved now.
+So readers, what is your social media of choice for this year.
+I hope your doubts on which social media to use in year is solved now.
 I would love to hear your feedback and views on this expert round up.